HalDec-Bench: Benchmarking Hallucination Detector in Image Captioning: Datasets

 \subsection{Collecting Image-Caption Pairs}

-We aim to assess the ability to judge whether a given text-image pair is semantically aligned.
-Thus, coverage of diverse image domains and caption patterns is essential to building a benchmark.
-We thus obtain image-caption pairs using six image2text and two text2image models, where each \textit{caption} consists of multiple consecutive sentences.
+We aim to assess the ability to judge whether a given image-text pair is semantically aligned.
+To build such a benchmark, it is essential to cover diverse image domains and caption styles.
+We therefore construct image-caption pairs using ten image-to-text models, where each \textit{caption} consists of multiple consecutive sentences.
+Although our primary focus is hallucination detection in captions generated by image-to-text models, \benchmarkname additionally includes images generated by five text-to-image models to assess the robustness of detectors across diverse image-sentence pairs.

-\textbf{Image-to-text models (captioner).} We employ CC12M~\citep{changpinyo2021conceptual} and the validation split of COCO 2017~\citep{lin2014microsoft} as image inputs.
-To ensure the diversity of the test images, we cluster images into 50 clusters and pick 40 images from each cluster, resulting in 2000 images in total.
-We manually categorize each cluster to enable interpretable analysis.
-We employ GPT-4o, ShareGPT (S-GPT)~\citep{chen2024sharegpt4v}, LLaVA-NeXT~\citep{li2024llavanext-strong}, Llama-4~\citep{llama4}, Qwen 2~\citep{wang2024qwen2}, and CogVLM~\citep{wang2024cogvlm}, covering diverse architectures, scales, and openness.
+\vsp \paragraph{Image-to-text models (captioner).} We employ CC12M~\cite{changpinyo2021conceptual} and the validation split of COCO 2017~\cite{lin2014microsoft} as image inputs.
+To ensure diversity in the test images, we cluster images into 50 clusters and pick 40 images from each cluster, resulting in 2000 images in total.
+We manually categorize each cluster into 12 image domain categories and confirm their diversity.
+We employ GPT-4o, ShareGPT (S-GPT)~\cite{chen2024sharegpt4v}, LLaVA-NeXT (72B)~\cite{li2024llavanext-strong}, Llama-4 (109B)~\cite{llama4}, Qwen2 (7B)~\cite{wang2024qwen2}, and CogVLM (19B)~\cite{wang2024cogvlm}, GPT-5~\cite{singh2025openai}, and Gemini-3-Pro~\cite{gemini-3pro}, covering diverse architectures, scales, and openness.
+We additionally include Qwen 2.5~(32B)~\cite{qwen2025qwen25technicalreport} and Gemma-3~(27B)~\cite{gemmateam2025gemma3technicalreport} for self-preference analysis.
 This diversity enables the collection of captions with differing levels of detail and language style.
-For each captioner-image pair, we apply a chat template (\eg, ``Describe the image in detail.''), yielding 12K outputs in total.
+We apply a chat template (\eg, ``Describe the image in detail.'') to get captions.

-\textbf{Text-to-image models.} To ensure the diversity in a text prompt, we first pick 170 common object categories and prompt GPT-4o-mini~\citep{chatgpt_citation} to include at least one of the categories and generate 3-4 sentences per prompt, resulting in 1000 prompts.
-To convert the prompts into images, we utilize Stable Diffusion 3.5 (SD)~\citep{sdlarge} as an open-source model and image generation model accessible through GPT-4o-mini (GPT-Gen), yielding 2K outputs in total.
+\vsp \paragraph{Text-to-image models.} We additionally construct text-to-image pairs to further evaluate whether detectors can detect hallucinations arising from image generation.
+Specifically, we employ Stable Diffusion 3.5 (SD)~\cite{sdlarge}, as well as several image generation models accessible through proprietary systems, including GPT-Image-1 (via GPT-4o-mini), Gemini 2.5 Flash Image~(Gemini-2.5), GPT-Image-1.5~(GPT-Img-1.5), and Gemini 3 Pro Image~(Gemini-3).
+We design a pipeline to ensure diversity in a text prompt and generate 5,500 images in total.
+See Appendix for more details.